seansweda/lesspipe/README.md

         eval "$(lesspipe.sh)"             # (bash) or
         lesspipe.sh | source /dev/stdin   # (zsh)
 ```
+Several Linux distributions do now set **LESSOPEN** by default and if the contents of the variable is not referring to this lesspipe.sh version, it has to be redefined to get the functionality described here.

  As `lesspipe.sh` is accepting only a single argument, a hierarchical list of file
  names has to be separated by a non-blank character.
 A colon is rarely found
  in file names, therefore it has been chosen as the separator character.
 If a